pourmalek/CovidLongitudinalwithSRIV/Canada/output/IHME/README.md

 **Calculate the error measures:**

 Reference = JOHN, Model = DELP

+.

-(1) Error = Reference minus Model
+(1) **Error** = Reference minus Model

+(graph 4 under each location, except provinces together)

+.

-(2) Absolute Error = | Reference minus Model |
+(2) **Absolute Error** = | Reference minus Model |

+(graph 5 under each location, except provinces together)

+.

-(3) Percent Error = 100 * (Reference minus Model) / Reference
+(3) **Percent Error** = 100 * (Reference minus Model) / Reference

+(graph 6 under each location, except provinces together)

+.

-(4) Absolute Percent Error = 100 * | Reference minus Model | / Reference
+(4) **Absolute Percent Error** = 100 * | Reference minus Model | / Reference

+(graph 7 under each location, except provinces together)

 <br/><br/>

 **Summarize the error measures:**

+First by epidemiological (epi) weeks and updates, then by epi weeks only (get rid of updates), and finally by model-location only (get rid of epi weeks).

+<br/><br/>

-(1) get the MEDIAN of error types by epi weeks and updates
+(1) Get the MEDIAN of error types by epi weeks and updates

-summarization level = calendar time in days: transform calendar days to epidemiological weeks (623 to 89 = 7 to 1)
+Summarization level = calendar time in days: transform calendar days to epidemiological weeks (623 days to 89 weeks = 7 to 1)

-(graphs not shown here to save space)
+(Graphs not shown here to save space)

+.

-(2) get the AVERAGE over updates of MEDIAN of error types by epi weeks
+(2) Get the AVERAGE over updates of MEDIAN of error types by epi weeks

-summarization level = updates: transform many updates to one update (78 to 1)
+Summarization level = updates: transform many updates to one update (142 updates to 1 update-free)

-the last graphs under each location (shown below) for Mean over updates of: **Median Absolute Percent Error** by epi weeks
+Graphs 8 to 11 under each location (except provinces together) (shown below) show the four types of error by epi weeks (update-free)

+.

-(3) get the AVERAGE over epi weeks of the above number (2)
+(3) Get the AVERAGE over epi weeks of the above number (2)

-summarization level = calendar time in epi weeks: transform many epi weeks to a single statistic (89 to 1)
+Summarization level = calendar time in epi weeks: transform many epi weeks to a single statistic (89 week to 1 model-location)

-(graphs not shown here to save space)
+(Graphs shown under "Canada provinces together")

+.

 <br/><br/>